theodox/bab/recipes.md

 Allows you to queue up a bunch of async jobs and run them.
 UI for combined progress as it handles all.

+Added a custom class in org.bjs.assets which mimics the BJS task base.
+Derive from it an you can create  new custom task type with it's one load hook.

+## loading shaders with the Asset Manager

+    am = api.AssetsManager(stage)
+    # this is derived from asset tasks, see above
+    sl = am.addShaderTask('test', './src/shaders/tester.shader')
+    def shader_loaded():
+        sphere.material = sl.shader
+        sphere.material.setVector4('diffuse', api.Vector4(1,0,0,1))

+        obst.material = sl.shader.clone()
+        obst.material.setVector4('diffuse', api.Vector4(0,1,0,1))
+    am.onTaskSuccessObservable.add(shader_loaded)
+    am.load()

+Key here is to use the clone() method to fork the shader code and then set the constants

 # registering keyboard input

 Have to be explicit about assigning the actionmgr to the right member